 Objective: Develop the next-generation client platform for web applications

 They ended up needing many Quarters to achieve this OKR so it would have rolled over many times.
-As far as the number of Initiatives that would have been created, we will never know but if we were to suggest thousands, it is believable.
+As far as the number of To-dos that would have been created, we will never know but if we were to suggest thousands, it is believable.

 Just incase you’re wondering how far that ambitious and single-minded OKR got them.
 Chrome now has nearly 70% of the browser market.